Paul Marcincin

 Paul "Mo-Mo" Marcincin was an American politician.
 He served as a city councilman of Bethlehem, Pennsylvania, for 12 years.
 He was also the city's 7th mayor for two periods first from 1978 to 1987 and Interim mayor from 1997 to 1998.

 Early life

 Marcincin was a lifelong Bethlehem native.
 He served in the United States Army Air Corps during World War II.
-Upon returning to Bethlehem he graduated from Moravian College with a degree in teaching later earning his masters degree at Lehigh University.
-He worked as an teacher for the Bethlehem school district for 36 years, 27 of which where at the Northeast Middle School.
+Upon returning to Bethlehem he graduated from Moravian College with a degree in teaching later earning his master's degree at Lehigh University.
+He worked as a teacher for the Bethlehem school district for 36 years, 27 of which were at the Northeast Middle School.
 He was also the Moravian Greyhounds basketball coach for 24 years.